matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 A home server may also have server default rules of each kind and in each scope.
 Server default rules are lower priority than user-defined rules in eacgh scope.
-Server defined rules do not have a rule_id.
-A rule has a rule_id if and only if it is a user-defined rule.
+Server defined rules do not have a rule_id except when it is necessary to derive the function of the rule (ie. in room and sender rules).

 Push Rules: Actions:
 --------------------